The kitchen floor is probably one of the largest surfaces in your home, so kitchen flooring ideas are always worth some thought and attention.

 Source Reclaimed Wood for a Rustic, Country Look

-Whether it’s reclaimed oak beams from old American barns or salvaged Burmese teak flooring from a converted school building, salvaged boards bear unique traces of time, like a piece of history in the home.
+Whether reclaimed oak beams from old American barns or salvaged Burmese teak flooring from a converted school building, salvaged boards bear unique traces of time, like a piece of history in the home.

 You can’t be more eco-friendly than buying reclaimed wood flooring.
 It is environmentally friendly and will be sourced relatively locally, and Reuse reduces landfills and limits the need to plunder resources from the earth.